 - The bond must be obtained 30 days before or 30 days after the principal’s Application for Appointment as a Montana Notary Public is received in the Secretary of State’s office

-- The bond must cover the acts performed by the Notary Public within the term of his or hers commission
+- The bond must cover the acts performed by the Notary Public within the term of his or her commission

 - In case a valid claim arises, the surety bond company should notify the secretary of state within 30 days after paying a claimant

-- The bond’s term will run concurrently with the Notary Public’s 4-year term of commission
+- The bond’s term will run concurrently with the Notary Public’s 4-year term of the commission

 - In case of cancellation, a 30-day notice is required